 Now let’s get super tactical on something that is very material.

-I see a lot of LinkedIn profiles everyday.
-I see good ones and I see not so good ones.
+We see a lot of LinkedIn profiles everyday.
+We see good ones and we see not so good ones.

 Here is what I’m seeing: